RAP-research-output-impact/rap-etl/README.md

 `$ python diff_releases.py --release 5`

-This script will save RDF files of additions and removals to the 'staging' directory specified in `settings.py`, which is set to `data/staging` by default.
+This script will save RDF files of additions and removals to the `staging` directory specified in `settings.py`, which is set to `data/staging` by default.

 ##### Post the additions to VIVO